JacobHughes765/Obsidian/Fortigate Debug for no token sending to email.md

+Login to the firewall and click the "_>" button on the top right, Then follow the steps below

 - Enable Debugging:Access the FortiGate's command-line interface (CLI) and run the following commands to enable debugging for the email system:

     - `diag debug reset`